Slashbunny/humble-vault-downloader/README.md

 reports.
 If there is a mismatch, you'll need to delete or move the offending file and run the script again.

-This script was meant for archival purposes, so it does not have way to filter what games are downloaded.

 # Setup

 ## Pre-requisites